 U.S. furniture and bedding sales will grow a little more slowly this year as economic growth tapers off and unemployment remains stubbornly high, according to Furniture Today's new consensus forecast.

 Consumer spending on furniture and bedding, a broad measure of retail activity, is projected to increase 4.3% this year to $87.8 billion, after growing 5.1% in 2012.

 While 2013 is expected to be the industry's fourth year of growth in a row, business hasn't quite recovered to the level of the peak years in 2006 and 2007, when spending hit $90.9 billion.
 The industry is likely to continue its slow recovery from the Great Recession.

 One bright spot is expected to be housing, with housing starts projected to advance nearly 10% to 945,000 - not a record pace by any means, but a sign of health.

 Furniture/Today's 2013 Economic Forecast was compiled by Furniture/Today's market research team, led by Dana French, Director of Research and Stephanie Nickell, Research Analyst.

-For the complete report, see the 14 January 2013 print issue, or click here for the exclusive online edition.
+For the complete report, see the 14 Jan.
+2013, print issue of Furniture Today or click here for the exclusive electronic edition.